Online shopping to breathe new life into run-down sheds

 Amazon is on the hunt for about 20 sheds close to British cities while Asda and Tesco are opening so-called 'dark stores' - distribution centres which look like supermarkets on the inside but are closed to customers - across Britain.

-Industrial developer Prologis has bought a significant number of such sites near large towns and cities, such as Milton Keynes in Britain and Hannover in Germany, to meet future demand, European president Philip Dunne told Reuters.
+Industrial developer Prologis (PLD.N) has bought a significant number of such sites near large towns and cities, such as Milton Keynes in Britain and Hannover in Germany, t o meet future demand, European president Philip Dunne told Reuters.

 Retailers face obsolescence unless they recognise how the type of property they rent needs to change, Gariel said.